mikemarsian/serially/README.md

    end
 ```

 After creating a Post, you can run `post.serially.start!` to schedule your Post tasks to run serially.
-They will run one after the other in the scope of the same `Serially::Job`.
+They will run one after the other in the scope of the same `Serially::Job`
+in the default `serially` queue.
 An example run:
 ```ruby
 post1 = Post.create(title: 'Critique of Pure Reason', author: 'Immanuel Kant') #=> <Post id: 1, title: 'Critique of Pure Reason'...>